robofinch/lifetime-foundry/crates/stable-view/README.md

 # Overview

-Get temporary, but somewhat stable, "views" of values.
+Get temporary "views" whose `'stable` data remains valid even when the views' source data is moved.

 This crate provides [`StableView`], [`StableViewMut`], and [`StableClone`] traits which prohibit certain actions, such as moving a value, from invalidating the temporary views of values implementing the traits.

-The traits are intended to be useful for self-referential structs; aliasable source data can be stored alongside a view to that data (or values derived from views to that data), and so long as the conditions laid out in the traits are satisfied, the views can be continue to be used (perhaps via `unsafe` lifetime extension) even when Rust's normal borrow checking and aliasing rules would ordinarily make such a struct impossible or unsound to implement.
+The traits are intended to be useful for self-referential structs; aliasable source data can be soundly stored alongside values containing `'stable` references (obtained via a stable view trait) to that source data, even when Rust's normal borrow checking and aliasing rules would ordinarily make such a struct impossible or unsound to implement.

-The traits also make use of [`variance-family`] in order to give implementations substantial freedom over what their view types are; rather than a plain `&'stable Self::Target` reference (as with the `Deref` trait), a view can be an arbitrary type (parameterized by several lifetimes, if needed).
-For instance, the default implementation of `StableView<'_, '_, Option<T>>` sets `View<'_, '_, '_, Option<T>>` to `Option<View<'_, '_, '_, T>>`.
+With this advanced `unsafe` target audience, it is quite difficult to either implement these traits or directly use their methods and guarantees in `unsafe` code; ideally, you should not need to directly interact with this crate, besides perhaps forwarding `V: StableView<..>` bounds (or similar) to other libraries in generic code.
+(As the author, it's no longer difficult for me to understand how this crate works, but I assume that it'd be difficult for others to learn.)

 # Architecture